INSIGHT-Delays, clashes hinder attempts to salvage Batista's OGX

 SAO PAULO/RIO DE JANEIRO/NEW YORK, Oct 28 (Reuters) - A ttempts to save Eike Batista’s flagship oil company, the business most responsible for the meltdown of his once high-flying industrial empire, have been hampered by internal conflict and unpredictable decisions by the Brazilian tycoon, sources with direct knowledge of the situation told Reuters.

-The difficulty of reading Batista, who less than 18 months ago owned the world’s seventh-largest fortune, and mixed signals from advisers and managers to his companies have disrupted attempts to renegotiate about $5 billion of bond and bank debts at OGX Petróleo e Gás Participações SA.
+The difficulty of reading Batista, who less than 18 months ago owned the world’s seventh-largest fortune, and mixed signals from advisors and managers to his companies, has disrupted attempts to renegotiate about $5 billion of bond and bank debts at OGX Petróleo e Gás Participações SA.
 Meanwhile, the company is running out of cash to keep its operations going.

-Even as new investors sign up to invest in other companies in Batista’s Grupo EBX energy, mining and logistics conglomerate, the conflicts and delays at OGX risk turning a bankruptcy filing widely expected by investors into a messy affair - rather than opening the way to a smooth restructurin - the sources said.
+Even as new investors sign up to invest in other companies in Batista’s Grupo EBX energy, mining and logistics conglomerate, the conflicts and delays at OGX risk turning a bankruptcy filing, that is widely expected by investors, into a messy affair rather than opening the way to a smooth restructuring, the sources said.

-An OGX bankruptcy filing would be the biggest ever by a Latin American company, according to Thomson Reuters data.
+A bankruptcy filing by OGX would be the biggest ever by a Latin American company, according to Thomson Reuters data.
 Not only would it be a sign of how far Batista’s star has fallen, but it would also provide a stiff test of whether Brazil’s eight-year-old bankruptcy law provides adequate protection to creditors.

 The delays in restructuring have left OGX out of cash and at risk of having Brazil’s government revoke oil leases, the company’s main asset.
 While a bankruptcy would not automatically lead to a cancellation of the leases, OGX needs to find new cash quickly to meet minimum capital spending requirements with the government, Brazil’s oil industry watchdog ANP said on Oct.
 17.

 A 30-day grace period that OGX has to deposit $44.5 million in interest payments to bondholders ends on Thursday.
-OGX has been trying to persuade holders of $3.6 billion in bonds to convert them into shares and pour an additional $150 million into the company to avoid a shutdown.
+OGX has been trying to convince holders of $3.6 billion in bonds to convert them into shares and pour an additional $150 million into the company so that it does not have to shut down its operations.
 OGX also faces a $100 million bond interest payment in December.

 “Bankruptcy is the only option right now,” one of the sources said.